Resources

 - Wize LSAT

-- Kaplan LSAT Prep – Test prep and FREE events
+- Kaplan LSAT Prep – Offers test prep and FREE events

-- Campus Prep – Online courses with various dates.
-See website for fees and sessions.
+- Campus Prep – Provides online courses with various dates.
+See website for fees and session details.

 LSAT Prep Courses